 Cruise Liners Responsible for Passenger Safety

 Short of a passenger trying to jump off the ship intentionally, cruise liners are responsible for the safety of their passengers.
 Ensuring that railings are high and secure, or ensuring that passengers are not drunk enough to endanger themselves or others, is vital for ship owners and crew members.
 When they fail to maintain a safe environment for passengers, they ought to be held responsible for the results.

 Stewart Tilghman Fox Bianchi & Cain, P.A. has been holding cruise line companies accountable for unsafe practices since 1984.
 Our Miami cruise ship accident lawyers have successfully litigated against them in numerous cases.
 STFBC is known for winning record verdicts for our clients, securing hundreds of millions of dollars in verdicts and settlements.
-When you need an attorney who knows how to investigate your case, get answers, and maximize your chance of recovery, turn to a team with over 100 years of collective experience.
+When you need a Miami personal injury attorney who knows how to investigate your case, get answers, and maximize your chance of recovery, turn to a team with over 100 years of collective experience.